kktechnotes/Docker_Desktop_KK/Installation.md

-# Installing Docker Desktop on Windows
+# Installing Docker Desktop on Windows - Detailed Guide
 The following tasks must be completed in the listed order:

 ## Step 1: Download and Install Docker Desktop on Windows through GUI